 A few months ago, I did a slow cooker meal prep party with my neighbor who sells Pampered Chef.
 With this party, I also got a few of the seasonings and one of our favorites is the Lemon Rosemary rub.
 I like it on more than just meat, it’s also great for sprinkling on veggies as well.

 **The Lemon Rosemary is not available anymore, but it was replaced with their Rosemary Herb seasoning mix.
 If you don’t have a Pampered Chef consultant, you can reach out to my wonderful friend and neighbor Lynee through email here and she would be able to help you with this and any other amazing items you may want.
+We have also made adjustments to the recipe to accommodate for not having more of the Lemon Rosemary rub.

 But our favorite way to use the lemon rosemary is on fish.
 There’s something about lemon that just goes so well with seafood!
 And, as I’ve mentioned before, tilapia is one of the only types of fish I will eat.